civio/medicamentalia/_articles/contraceptives/religion.en.md

 {: .literary}

-Hundreds of religious texts serve as a backdrop in the office of Moroccan ultra-Orthodox rabbi Daniel Bitton, at the Hamaor Insititute in Jerusalem, Israel.
+Hundreds of religious texts serve as a backdrop in the office of Moroccan ultra-Orthodox rabbi Daniel Bitton, at the Hamaor Institute in Jerusalem, Israel.
 Steam rises from a coffeemaker and the interview begins.
-He starts at the beginning, which is his position on family planning: **"I can't explain something that doesn't exist."
+He starts at the beginning, which is his position on family planning: **"I can't explain something that doesn't exist.
 There is no such thing as family planning for us.
 We don't decide anything.
 God plans everything and decides everything."**

 From denial to prohibition, the rabbi is not alone in his position.
 The three main monotheistic religions have the same starting point: sex is only permitted within marriage and its ultimate goal is reproduction.
 That leaves little room for contraceptives.
 Promoting their use might encourage promiscuity and sin.